micllynn/orientations/README.md

 # Orientations #

-Orientations generates images comprised of a number of vertical and horizontal bars, for use in mouse behavior testing.
-Tools providing granularity over the stimulus parameters are built-in.
+Orientations generates arbitrarily complex images comprised of bars with varying orientations.
+A class of Bar() types is introduced, where each instance can have complex probability distributions specified to draw orientations from.
+Multiple Bar() class instances can be combined to form orientation-tuned bars, stimuli in the midst of distractors, etc.

 ## Introduction ##